To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Currier Museum of Art, located in Manchester, NH, features European and American paintings, decorative arts, photographs and sculpture.
 The permanent collection includes works by Picasso, Matisse, Monet, O'Keeffe, Calder, John Singer Sargent, Frank Lloyd Wright, Andrew Wyeth, and Sol LeWitt.
 Special exhibitions provide opportunities to present work by contemporary and/or local artists, as well as take in-depth looks at certain objects or areas of the Museum's collection.
 Public programs include tours, live classical music and “Family Days” which include activities for all ages.
 The Museum also offers tours of the Frank Lloyd Wright-designed Zimmerman House, now listed on the Register of Historic Places (reservations required).
 There is a museum store on the premises.

-The pass provides free general admission for up to 2 adults (18 years and over) and all youth family members (ages 13-17); children 12 years and under are always free.
+The pass provides 50% off general admission for up to 2 adults (18 years and over) and all youth family members (ages 13-17); children 12 years and under are always free.

 Fells Historic Estate & Gardens on Lake Sunapee